MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-retaining-data-after-publishing.md

 ## ForceSync mode

 ForceSync is similar to the existing Synchronize schema update mode, but contains more freedom to make schema changes while retaining data.
 To enable this mode, set `schemaUpdateMode` to `"ForceSync"`and then set the `"version"` parameter in the app.json file to a fixed number.
-Data will be preserved in almost all cases with the exception of the following breaking changes:

-- Changing the main table's primary key, in which case the data from the extension tables will be lost
-- Field renames are allowed and supported in this mode, but the data can only be preserved if you maintain the same ID for the field.
+Data will be preserved in almost all cases with the exception of changing the main table's primary key, in which case the data from the extension tables will be lost.
+Field renames are allowed and supported in this mode, but the data can only be preserved if you maintain the same ID for the field.
 If you change both the name and the ID of the field then the data will be lost.
-- Changing [DataPerCompany](/properties/devenv-datapercompany-property.md) from `true` to `false` is a schema-breaking change, because it removes a field in the database.

 > [!IMPORTANT]
 > This schema update mode is only meant for testing and development and should never be used in production.